lanthale/PhotoSlide/README.md

 - Implemented multithreading for media loading (depends on the operating system - try to create threads as much as possible from the OS)
 - First implementation of an edit view (actually only an exposure filter is added)
 - Support for GPS information in meta data of image files
-- Printing support inclusive borderless printing (experimntal)
+- Printing support inclusive borderless printing (experimental)

 ## Missing features